mhnaufal/see-plus-plus/README.md

        ```c++
        int&& c = std::move(b);
        ```
-      _b_ is initially and lvalue, but then we use `std::move()` to change it into rvalue, and then we put the result in a _c_ which is a rvalue because we moved it from lvalue into rvalue using _&&_
+      _b_ is initially an lvalue, but then we use `std::move()` to change it into rvalue, and then we put the result in a _c_ which is a rvalue because we moved it from lvalue into rvalue using _&&_
     - `std::move(x)` = means "give me a **rvalue reference to x**".
 It can be said that `std::move()` is an ** ownership** (rusty thing 🦀)